Achronite/ener314rt-debug/README.md

 # ener314rt-debug
-Test program to diagnose issues with ener314rt and node
+Test program to diagnose issues with ener314rt and node.

+This code runs completely independently of node module, and contains a clone of energenie-ener314rt v0.3.2 with debug output enabled.

 ## Check you have node installed, at least version 10
 ``$ node -v``